 Applying for the diaconate requires prayerful consideration of a number of factors as a means of deciding whether to complete an application for the Permanent Diaconate.
-In addition, the Office of the Diaconate offers an Information Night every other March in odd numbered years - so the next will around March 2019.
+The Office of the Permanent Diaconate will offer Information Nights during the spring of odd numbered years.
+A new group of candidates selected from those who apply begin formation classes in September of odd numbered years.
 Those interested may attend one of these nights.

 For more information, contact: